prisonerjohn/seeing-machines/content/en/docs/class-11/mobile-development/index.md

 {{< alert context="info" icon="✌️" >}}
 **C++ on iOS**

-iOS apps were originally written in a language called Objective-C. Over the past few years, Apple has been pushing a modern language called Swift, but Objective-C is still widely supported and is often what runs under the hood of some frameworks.
+iOS apps were originally written in a language called Objective-C. Over the past several years, Apple has been pushing a modern language called Swift, but Objective-C is still widely supported and is often what runs under the hood of some frameworks.

 Objective-C, like C++, is a superset of C and this makes it very easy to compile C++ for iOS.
 In fact, we can write C, Objective-C, and C++ code in the same classes and the compiler will usually be able to interpret the code correctly.